johnnyfivedev/ShadowLayout/README.md

 # ShadowLayout
-Layout for creating shadows around views in Android.
-Works from API 16 (Jelly Bean)
+Layout for creating shadows around views in Android starting with API 16 (Jelly Bean)

 ### Integration
 1. Add the JitPack repository to your root build.gradle file: